Simple summer salads

 A super-duper food and then some, beetroot is a real cleanser of antioxidants and a transformer of many a dish.
 A piece pickled and served on the side adds a meaty edge to any salad, whereas thinly sliced and layered with feta brings its fleshy, intense qualities singing to the fore.

-Perhaps less well-known is its qualities as a slow-release energy food.
-Boasting a high content of natural sugars, a portion of beetroot will keep you going far longer than tea, coffee, fizzy drinks or chocolate, plus, it’s purple!
-What’s not to like?!
+Perhaps less well-known are its qualities as a slow-release energy food.
+Boasting a high content of natural sugars, a portion of beetroot will keep you going far longer than tea, coffee, fizzy drinks or chocolate, plus, it’s purple.
+What’s not to like?

-Commonly called salad onions, these are ‘regular onions plucked from the ground early, resulting in a sweeter taste that can be eaten raw without them dominating your taste buds for the next week.
-We’d put them up there with the key ingredients that the average salad just can’t do without.
+Commonly called salad onions, these are regular onions plucked from the ground early, resulting in a sweeter taste that can be enjoyed raw without dominating your taste buds for the next week.
+We’d put them up there as one of the key ingredients that the average salad just can’t do without.

-One of the easiest things to grow and usable in almost every field of cuisine, the bigger the bulb, the more intense the flavour, so it’s often best to go with small-bulbs in salads and save the larger ones for hot dishes.
+One of the easiest things to grow and usable in almost every cuisine, the bigger the bulb, the more intense the flavour, so it’s often best to go with small bulbs in salads and save the larger ones for hot dishes.

-If this piece has left you feeling inspired, then why not view our Salad Recipe page for a fantastic selection of healthy and tasty salads.
+If we’ve left you feeling inspired, then check out all our salad recipes for a fantastic selection of healthy, tasty and colourful dishes.